We have a steadfast commitment to every client. Call (515) 497-9409 to connect today.

 The following points help clarify how federal and state laws interact for employees in Minneapolis:

-- The EEOC enforces federal law: The Equal Employment Opportunity Commission safeguards employees against religion in the workplace, including at organizations throughout Minneapolis and Minnesota.
+- The EEOC enforces federal law: The Equal Employment Opportunity Commission safeguards employees against discrimination in the workplace, including at organizations throughout Minneapolis and Minnesota.

 - The Minnesota Human Rights Act provides state-level protection: This law offers even broader coverage for employees than some federal laws, especially in areas such as sexual orientation and gender identity.